What do we need to tell people?

 A compatibility assessment is likely to look at similar factors to an LIA because it also needs to consider your purpose, reasonable expectations, impact on individuals and possible safeguards.
-We would therefore recommend that you always conduct a fresh LIA as a matter of good practice as this either helps you demonstrate compatibility or else ensure that legitimate interests applies to the new processing on its own merits.
+We would therefore recommend that you always conduct a fresh LIA as a matter of good practice as this helps you demonstrate both compatibility and also that legitimate interest applies to the new processing on its own merits.

 Remember that even if the processing for a new purpose is lawful on the basis of legitimate interests, you still need to consider whether it is fair and transparent, ensure it complies with the purpose limitation principle (or satisfies an exemption from that principle), and give individuals information about the new purpose.